About Me

 • Talk: Quad-packing in the game EvenQuads

-• March 2025 - MAA Southeastern Sectional Meeting, High Point University (first presenter)
+• March 2025 - MAA Southeastern Sectional Meeting, High Point University, High Point, NC

 • Session: Undergraduate Paper Session II-4